johnny-de/AlarmWatcher/README.md

 - **Backend:** Completed and thoroughly tested backend for alarm management, handling alarm states, acknowledgments, and filtering.
 Ensured stability and reliability for all server-side operations.
 - **Frontend:** Fully functional, web-based frontend for monitoring and managing alarms.
 Basic filtering capabilities, allowing users to filter alarms based on alarm classes.
 Included support for dark mode, enabling users to switch between a light and dark theme.
 Notification support for pushing browser notifications to the underlying OS.
 - **Docker Image:** Docker image on DockerHub to simplify deployment and installation.
-- **Wiki Documentation:** PDetailed Wiki to guide users on how to install, configure, and use AlarmWatcher.
+- **Wiki Documentation:** Detailed Wiki to guide users on how to install, configure, and use AlarmWatcher.

 ## Future milestones